informalsystems/tm-load-test/README.md

 To implement your own client type to load test your own Tendermint ABCI application, see the [`loadtest` package docs here](./pkg/loadtest/README.md).

+## Outage Simulation
+See the [`tm-outage-sim-server`](./cmd/tm-outage-sim-server/) folder for documentation regarding the controlled simulation of Tendermint node "outages".

 ## Development
 To run the linter and the tests: